moby/moby/docs/sources/articles/runmetrics.md

 groups](https://www.kernel.org/doc/Documentation/cgroups/cgroups.txt)
 which not only track groups of processes, but also expose metrics about CPU, memory, and block I/O usage.
 You can access those metrics and obtain network usage metrics as well.
-This is relevant for “pure” LXC containers, as well as for Docker containers.
+This is relevant for "pure" LXC containers, as well as for Docker containers.

 ## Control Groups